Overview, Initial Assignments and Career Path

 - Yes, as long as you meet all program eligibility requirements, you are eligible to apply.
 The Coast Guard prefers that applicants have patient experience

 - I have heard about other Physician Assistant/Medical Officer Opportunities in the CG, can you please describe them to me?

 - Yes, there is an active Duty Direct Commission Physician Assistant Program and information can be found on the Coast Guard Reserve Officer Programs Page.

 - If you are interested in the Public Health Service; PHS Officers also support the CG’s medical officer needs (dentists, pharmacists, Physician Assistants, etc.).
 The hiring process for PHS is not managed by CGRC.
 Once hired, PHS-commissioned officers are detailed to the USCG.

 - Additionally, there is a Inter-service Physician Assistant Program (IPAP) that solicits annually for qualified enlisted personnel and junior officers.
 The IPAP totals approximately 29 months of PA training.
-Graduates attend DCO school in New London, CT, with other DCO selectees (including DCPA selectees).
+Graduates attend ROCI in New London, CT, with other DCO selectees (including DCPA selectees).